vinscom/glue/README.md

 propString=TestString2
 ```

 In above example, all properties of this component will have value as set in **/in/erail/glue/test/component/PropertiesComponent** component.
-Specific to this component **propString** will be overriden with value **TestString2**
+Specific to this component **propString** will be overridden with value **TestString2**

 ## Configuration layer in detail
-Layers are passed to Glue using JVM paramters
+Layers are passed to Glue using JVM parameter
 ```
 java -Dglue.layers=/testdata/layer1,/testdata/layer2
 ```